backblazeplatform/charts/charts/platform-system-config/README.md

-# Skyfjell Platform System Configuration Chart
+# Backblaze Platform Platform System Configuration Chart

 This chart creates resources depending on CRDs in `platform-system`.